hoovler/NameGameReduex/README.md

     * **IDE and GUI apps**: Windows 10
 	* **git, mvn, other CLI tools:** [Ubuntu 18.04 LTS](http://releases.ubuntu.com/18.04/) [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/faq)
 * **Testing:** [Postman](https://www.getpostman.com/)

+### Testing

+All functionality presented within `name-game-api` is tested within that project, in */src/test/java/test/hoovler/api/controllers.GameControllerTests.java* and *LeadersEndpointControllerTest.java*.
+The package resolves to `test.hoovler.api.controllers.*;`

+Each primary endpoint is thoroughly tested with expected values, unexpected values, and bad values, and each test is run as part of a standard Maven build.

+The other projects also contain testing classes, but the functionality isn't as thoroughly or completely tested.
+This is due to the accelerated timeframe within which the project was developed; however, given a normal circumstance, **each method built would have at least one complimentary unit test -- and likely several.** There are plenty of IDE tooling options available to automate the generation of those tests as much as possible.

 ## Build and Run